intercom-archive/intercom-ruby-app/README.md

 Intercom Application Rails engine and generator

-*Note this SDK is in beta version. **It is still subject to breaking changes**.
-We advise you to use it only if you feel you can help contributing and fix issues when you find them*

 Description
 -----------
 This gem includes a Rails Engine and generators for writing Rails applications using the Intercom API.
 The Engine provides a SessionsController and all the required code for authenticating with an app via OAuth.